NASCAR on TV this week

 What is it that Mike Neff doesn’t do?
 The writer, radio contributor and racetrack announcer coordinates the site’s local short track coverage, hitting up Saturday Night Specials across the country while tracking the sport’s future racing stars.
 The writer for our signature Cup post-race column, Thinkin’ Out Loud (Mondays) also sits down with Cup crew chiefs to talk shop every Friday with Tech Talk.
 Mike announces several shows each year for the Good Guys Rod and Custom Association.
 He also pops up everywhere from PRN Pit Reporters and the Press Box with Alan Smothers to SIRIUS XM Radio.
 He has announced at tracks all over the Southeast, starting at Millbridge Speedway.
 He's also announced at East Lincoln Speedway, Concord Speedway, Tri-County Speedway, Caraway Speedway, and Charlotte Motor Speedway.

-Wyatt Watson has been an avid fan of NASCAR since 2007 at the age of 8.
-He joined Frontstretch in February 2023 after serving in the United States Navy for five years as an Electronic Technician Navigation working on submarines.
+Wyatt Watson has followed NASCAR closely since 2007.
+He joined Frontstretch as a journalist in February 2023 after serving in the United States Navy for five years as an Electronic Technician Navigation working on submarines.
 Wyatt writes breaking NASCAR news and contributes to columns such as Friday Faceoff and 2-Headed Monster.
-Wyatt also contributes to Frontstretch's social media and serves as an at-track reporter.
+Wyatt also contributes to Frontstretch's social media and serves as an at-track reporter, collecting exclusive content for Frontstretch.

 Wyatt Watson can be found on Twitter @WyattGametime